MaxPhal/nnUNet4SoilXrayCT/README.md

 Open the \_\_path__.py file (from this repository) with a Text Editor and adapt the paths according to your local installations.
 You have to define the path to your ImageJ application as well as the path to the nnUNet_raw folder (same as you set as an environment variable during the nnUNet installation).

 # 2. Image annotation
 For image annotation, we developed a strategy that minimizes annotation efforts while still ensuring that all relevant classes are captured.
-This strategy relies on dense annotations of one slice and on sparse annotations for interesting features within a stack (see figure 2 in our [publication](https://doi.org/10.22541/essoar.173395846.68597189/v1).
-To perform dense annotations, the middle slice of stack was segmented with Otsu thresholding and heavily annotated manually for other interesting features.
+This strategy relies on dense annotations of one slice and on sparse annotations for interesting features within a stack (see figure 2 in our [publication](https://doi.org/10.22541/essoar.173395846.68597189/v1)).
+To perform dense annotations, the middle slice of the stack was segmented with Otsu thresholding and heavily annotated manually for other interesting features.
 To do so in a semi-automatic manner, we created the `make_annotations.py` script.
 Before launching this script your Miniforge terminal, make sure to adapt the lines 60 to 86 according to the classes that you want to segment.
 Below, we show the class definition that we used for the Dataset 1 (see our [publication](https://doi.org/10.22541/essoar.173395846.68597189/v1) for more information).

 ````
 label_names = {